news

 The Melbourne teens were among six tourists who died in the mass poisoning.

 The government of Laos said it was "profoundly saddened" by the deaths and vowed to prosecute those responsible.
-But months later, Holly and Bianca's families are still searching for answers — and justice.
+But six months on, Holly and Bianca's families are still searching for answers — and justice.

 Holly Bowles and Bianca Jones died from methanol poisoning.
-Holly Bowles and Bianca Jones died from methanol poisoning.
+Bianca Jones and Holly Bowles died from methanol poisoning.
 Image: Facebook.

 ADVERTISEMENT